 ASOHNS Journal Supplement

-The ASOHNS Journal Supplement is published in collaboration with the Journal of Laryngology and Otology (JLO) twice a year as a supplement, which can be accessed online free of charge to ASOHNS members.
-A hard copy of each supplement is also posted to members.
+The ASOHNS Journal Supplement is published in collaboration with the Journal of Laryngology and Otology (JLO) twice a year as a supplement, which can be accessed online free of charge to ASOHNS members and those currently on the OHNS training program.
+A hard copy of each supplement is also posted to members and trainees.

 Clinical Records (Case Reports):